jorsanpe/cpmbits/posts/cpm_a_modern_tool_for_c_cpp.md

 Nesting packages (packages inside other packages) is currently not supported.

-### Plugins
+### Bits

-Plugins are the way to share code with CPM.
-The term <em>plugin</em> (as opposed to <em>library</em> or <em>package</em>) has been used on purpose in order to avoid confusion.
-Plugins are currently shared as source code and installed in the directory `plugins`.
+Bits are the way to share code with CPM.
+Bits are shared as source code and installed in the directory `bits`.

 Let's say we want to install the <a href="https://cestframework.com/" rel="noopener" target="_blank">Cest</a> plugin.
 Cest is a testing framework installed as a header only plugin.
-As we'll see later, CPM has been developed with testing in mind.

 ```
 cpm install cest